tfkiot/IRelayControl_with_configMode/README.md

 - Control up to 4 relays using an IR remote
 - Save relay states in EEPROM for persistence across power cycles
 - Store custom IR codes for each relay
-- Config mode to program new IR codes using a button or a special IR signal
+- Config mode to program new IR codes using push button or any remote button
 - Status feedback via serial monitor and built-in LED

 ## Hardware Requirements